CpuRey/Java-basic-projects/Basic-java-projects/README.md

    - Uses Do-while loop, If-else condition, Logical and Relational operators, Scanner class, Switch statement, and While-loop.

 4. SubjectGrading.java - Ask the user what are the subject and there grades.
 Then displays the average, lowest, and highest scores.
-   - For-loop, If-else condition, Scanner, and While-loop.
+   - 1-dimensional Array, For-loop, If-else condition, Scanner, and While-loop.

 5. NumberGuessingGame.java - The player must correctly guess the secret number.
 There are 3 difficulties from which will